openware/open-finance/docs/10_trading-channels.md

 | open_orders     | List of open orders of the trader |
 | outcomes  | Result of the current outcomes for the trader and broker for this session |

+### Increment

+This number has to be incremented by one when a party issue a new state, by signing a new state the party implicitly validates the previous state issued by the other party.

+### Balances

+Balances define the current available funds available for trading, the user might be able to limit the amount of funds he wants to allocate to the current trading session.

+:construction: We can probably store only the available balances, so when an order is created we reduce the amount of available balance according to this order (by the "locked" amount).:construction:

+### Open orders

+List of current open orders of the trader, the trader updates this list when he creates an order and the server when there is a trade.

+### Outcomes

+Represent the amount to be paid at the end of the trading session by the trader to the broker and the other way around.

+Those outcomes can be used at some point for further trading, a trader could decide to buy a token at the beginning of the session and sell before the end the session, in this case the outcomes of the session would be the profits or losses.

 ## Disputes

+To be defined.